55 Central Park West

-55 Central Park West is a 19-floor housing cooperative located on the Upper West Side of Manhattan, New York City.
-The building was designed by the architectural firm Schwartz & Gross, and built in 1929.
+55 Central Park West is a 19-floor housing cooperative on the Upper West Side of Manhattan in New York City.
+Built in 1929, it was designed by the architectural firm Schwartz & Gross.
 The building is a contributing property within the Central Park West Historic District, which is listed on the National Register of Historic Places.

-The building holds significance in American popular culture because the plot of the 1984 film Ghostbusters revolves heavily around it.
-Although the building does not have an official name, it is often colloquially referred to as The Ghostbusters Building, The Shandor Building, The Shandor Apartments or Spook Central, the fictional names it is given in the film.
+The building was popularized by the 1984 film Ghostbusters, whose storyline revolves heavily around it.

 History

 Plans for the building, between 65th and 66th Streets, were filed by architectural firm Schwartz & Gross at the behest of Victor Earle and John C. Calhoun, for whom they were working.
 Earle, and his brother Guyon, had been actively developing the Upper West Side of New York City since the 1910s.

 The structure is considered to be mostly "second tier" by the socialite New Yorkers who occupy most of the buildings along Central Park West.
 It was opened as a rental property in 1930.
 Its neighbor to the south is the earlier Holy Trinity Lutheran Church.
 Upon its opening Real Estate magazine praised it as resembling "Jungfrau, that most beloved snowcapped Alpine peak."

 Musician Rudy Vallee and industrial designer Raymond Loewy were two of the building's earliest residents.
 Ginger Rogers was one of its residents during her Broadway days in the early 1930s.
 Hat designer Lilly Dache with husband Jean Despres of Coty Perfume were residents following their 1931 marriage until 1935.
 Other residents of the building have included Donna Karan, Calvin Klein, Ring Lardner, Jr., and Marsha Mason.
 The duplex penthouse on the 19th and 20th floors was owned by composer Jerry Herman in the 1970s, before he sold it for $1 million to Klein (who later sold it, and then bought it again in the 1990s).
 David Geffen later purchased it for $6 million, before selling it for $8.6 million to music executive Steve Gottlieb, who in turn listed it the week his record label TVT Records filed for bankruptcy.
 He sold the apartment to Marc Lasry (co-founder and CEO of the Avenue Capital Group) for $33 million in 2014.